About Our Diploma in Tropical Medicine

 The program can be individualized by taking fewer than four modules per session.
 However, to earn the diploma all four modules must be successfully completed within three years from the completion of the initial module.

-- Module 4: (TDTPM 104: Clinical Syndrome and Traveler's Health: Nutrition, Materno-Child Health and Other Specialties) (Pre-requisite: Successful completion of Module 3)
+- Module 4: (TDTPM 104: Clinical Applications of Tropical Medicine Abroad) Pre-requisite: Successful completion of Module 3

 The National School of Tropical Medicine works closely with other Baylor College of Medicine initiatives focused on global health to train healthcare providers to diagnosis and treat tropical diseases.
 These include the Global Health Track and the Baylor International Pediatric AIDS Initiative.